By Cognadev on July 13, 2018

 Others may observe that the impulsive individual may not spend sufficient time on complex cognitive challenges, preferring instead to make quick decisions under conditions of uncertainty.
 The two job families where the least median preference is shown overall ages are the Technical-Engineering-Research and Manufacturing-Construction groups.
 This tendency may be related to the risk associated with judgement errors in these career fields.

 The five cognitive styles which best differentiate between the age and career group are the Explorative, Memory, Metaphoric, Random/Trial-and-error, Impulsive/Reactive approaches.

 In addition, the CPP ranked preferred cognitive styles show some interesting and intuitively appealing trends across age and job families.
 The ‘standout’ finding is that a preference for a more undirected action, reliance on previous experience (memory), and impulsive (quick closure) approach to decision-making is more prevalent among older-aged groups within job families which do not incorporate a substantive technical component (such as Engineering and Manufacturing).

 This further substantiates the findings of a number of previous studies on both strategic effectiveness and on the predictive validity of the CPP, where these cognitive styles have indicated a somewhat operational and less effective information processing approach than that associated with the Logical, Integrative, Holistic, Learning and Quick Insight styles.

-If we heed Taleb’s advice to predict performance in terms of negative as opposed to positive indicators, these somewhat less effective cognitive styles, which also best differentiate between age and career groups, may also best differentiate between individuals within groups, and may flag potential risk for HR decision on selection, placement and development.
+If we heed Taleb’s advice to predict performance in terms of negative as opposed to positive indicators, these somewhat less effective cognitive styles, which also best differentiate between age and career groups, may also best differentiate between individuals within groups and may flag potential risk for HR decision on selection, placement and development.

-Cognadev Technical Report #11 provides the detailed sample information and descriptive statistics from which this blog article has been compiled.
+Cognadev Technical Report #11 provides detailed sample information and descriptive statistics from which this blog article has been compiled.